abinit/abinit/doc/topics/_Phonons.md

 ## Tutorials

-* [[lesson:rf1|The lesson Response-Function 1 (RF1)]] presents the basics of DFPT calculations within ABINIT.
+* [[tutorial:rf1|The tutorial Response-Function 1 (RF1)]] presents the basics of DFPT calculations within ABINIT.
 The example given is the study of dynamical and dielectric properties of AlAs (an insulator): phonons at Gamma, dielectric constant, Born effective charges, LO-TO splitting, phonons in the whole Brillouin zone.
 The creation of the "Derivative Data Base" (DDB) is presented.